cloudmesh-community/book/chapters/pi/setup-ultimate.md

 the authorized_keys file explained later, but for now we will just activate ssh.

+To access the machine using public keys we recommend that you add your public key to the `~pi/.ssh/authorized_keys` file

 ## Setting up a Small Cluster by Hand

-THis explains how to set up a small cluster by hand discussing how to burn multiple cards.
+:o: This explains how to set up a small cluster by hand discussing how to burn multiple cards.
 It uses the method of booting the pi and using a monitor to set up each of them. starting with passwd

+The process described above can be replicated fairly easily for a small number of PIs.
+Just make sure you have a different hostname for each Pi.
+More complex setups are discussed next while for example using static IP addresses.

+### Wireless network addresses by hand

+:o:

+### Static network addresses by hand

+:o:

+### Mixed wireless and static network

+:o:

-## Setting up Many Pis for a Cluster
+## Setting up a Small Cluster with cm-burn

-This discusses how to set things up for many PIs with cm burn, we have multiple scenarios
+This discusses how to set things up for many PIs with `cm-burn`

-### Setting up a small cluster with cm-burn

-here we discuss the 5 node setup

 ### Setting up a large cluster with cm-burn

 here we discuss one lareg cluster setup lets say 100 nodes

-#### Static network addresses

-#### DHCP setup
+### DHCP setup

+:o:

-#### PXE Boot
+### PXE Boot

+:o:

 ### Setting up a pluggable cluster of clusters with cm-burn